joeferner/node-persist/README.md

 Defines a model object for use in persist.

+The primary key column does not need to be specified and will default to the name 'id' with the attributes dbColumnName='id', type='integer'.
+You can override the database name using dbColumnName or setting the primaryKey attribute on any column.

 __Arguments__

  * modelName - The name of the model.
 This name will map to the database name.